Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Developed strong skills of Excel and PowerPoint
+- The skills acquired are strong in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020